AliObeid01/FootballRave/README.md

 >• Team details: matches, linup, transfers and squad.

->• Notifications on match start, match end and team scored.
+>• Notifications on match starts, match ends and team scored.

 >• Chat rooms: join your favorite team room and chats with fans.